CristianCrane/316-parser/README.md

 This is the third and final step of building a programming language; the intermediate code compiler.
-The main runnable class is Parser.java.
+The main runnable class is Compiler.java.
 The other classes define all the symbols and structures of the sample language.

 Program input:
 Stream of text/symbols/tokens that make up your program in a txtfile.